Azure/azure-sdk-for-c/CONTRIBUTING.md

 > Note: Using libcurl requires a global init and clean up that needs to happen in application code.
 See more info in Running Samples section.

 - [doxygen](https://www.doxygen.nl/download.html) if you need to generate and view documentation.
+- [clang-format](https://releases.llvm.org/download.html#9.0.0) to format the code properly.
+Note that you NEED `clang-format` from Clang version 9.0.0.
+Subsequent versions format code differently and we settled on this one for consistency.
+If you download the pre-built binaries version, it should be located at `<expanded clang dir>/bin/clang-format`.

 ### Running Tests